 “It doesn’t make sense to separate an organization in ‘letters and parcels’ and ‘transportation’ when in reality these sectors are cross-functional.
 Within analytics teams, there’s also a need to sell our capabilities better.
 Convincing people is difficult, so you need to build confidence in an internal analytics team.”

-To build and nurture that confidence, it’s crucial for upper management to be on board with transformation and it’s equally important to understand the needs of all stakeholders involved.
+To build and nurture that confidence, it’s crucial for upper management to be on board with your digital transformation initiatives and it’s equally important to understand the needs of all stakeholders involved.
 Understanding these needs will help you make the case, both internally and externally.

 “There’s a strong case for realistically representing your business in a mathematical way, but you also need to account for emotional or social aspects, the Planning Application Development Manager adds.